explorer495/mkdocs-test/docs/exrail/Cookbooks/Turnouts/04_defining-servo-turnouts.md

 # Defining Servo turnouts

 Servo turnouts use servos driven through a PCA9685 or EX_IOExtender.
 (This does not include servos driven from track connected DCC decoders.
-See [DCC Decoders](/exrail/Cookbooks/Turnouts/Defining-DCC-Turnouts.md))
+See [DCC Decoders](/exrail/Cookbooks/Turnouts/02_defining-dcc-turnouts.md))

 ## Important considerations for servo operation

-Servo turnouts are driven through a PCA9685 servo control board on an EX-IOExpander.
-Refer to ????????
+Servo turnouts are driven through a [PCA9685](?PCA9685) servo control board on an [EX-IOExpander](?ioexpander).

 Test, test, test your servo parameters prior to connecting to an actual turnout/point.
 If you have defined angles that exceed the physical limits of your turnout, you will likely damage it and/or the servo mechanism.